-Were there all day, from 9 to 4, and the center provides breakfast and lunch for the students and faculty.
+We were there all day, from 9 to 4, and the center provides breakfast and lunch for the students and faculty.
 Of course, that means trouble for me.
 Starting this new routine reminded me of the ease I once had in eating.
 Whats for lunch? was the extent of my question.
 Or perhaps, Is there more?
 But now, of course, I cant be so blithe.
-This morning, I stepped into the kitchen with the programs cook, a lovely young woman with all the best intentions.
-I told her that I cant eat gluten, that it makes me terribly ill, that even the smallest cross-contamination could make me miserable for two days.
+This morning, I stepped into the kitchen with the program’s cook, a lovely young woman with all the best intentions.
+I told her that I can’t eat gluten, that it makes me terribly ill, that even the smallest cross-contamination could make me miserable for two days.
 Her eyes widened.
 I could see that I had ruined her easy week.
 But to her credit, she said she would be careful and try her best.
-So, whats gluten, exactly? she asked me, a bit tentatively.
-I went right into my spiel, made even easier by writing the entry here the other night.
+So, what’s gluten, exactly? she asked me, a bit tentatively.
+I went right into my spiel.
 Since she is making everything from scratch, I assumed this would be pretty easy.
 But then she asked me this question: So, can you have eggs?
 What about nuts?
 Lettuce?
-I didnt know what to say.
+I didn’t know what to say.
 Since I had explained that gluten mostly comes from wheat, I had assumed she would know I could have vegetables.